How I Built a Fully Automated Document Management System with Paperless-NGX

 - A workflow assigns the document type based on which subfolder it came from

-- Google Document AI performs an OCR, then Gemini 2.5 Flash generates a clean title, identifies the correspondent, assigns tags, and extracts the creation date.
-(I exclude all the sensitive data from this flow)
+- Google Document AI performs high-quality OCR, then Gemini 2.5 Flash generates a clean title, identifies the correspondent, assigns tags, and extracts the creation date

-- The document is filed on disk by family-member, correspondent, and year
+- The document is filed on disk by person, correspondent, and year

-- The ASN barcode is detected automatically, a cron job tags it as "Physical Filed" and syncs the ASN mapping to a Google Sheet (as a backup)
+- The ASN barcode is detected automatically — a cron job tags it as "Physical Filed" and syncs the ASN mapping to a Google Sheet

 Digital Documents